The Cascatas Fecha de Barjas, better known as Tahiti Waterfalls, is one of the most beautiful places in the Peneda-Gerês National Park.

-The waterfalls, with water coming from the Arado River, are located in Gerês, parish of Vilar da Veiga, on the road that connects Fafião to Ermida.
-There is no car park but the several cars standing on the berm next to a bridge and a signpost mark the place.
+The Tahiti Waterfalls, with water from the Arado River, are located in Caldas do Gerês, parish of Vilar da Veiga, on the tar road that connects Fafião to Ermida.
+There is no parking lot but the several cars stopped at the edge, next to a bridge, and a sign, mark the place.

-The recommendation is to go down the right side where you can find some abandoned windmills and some small waterfalls, forming small crystalline lagoons.
-In the middle of the waterfalls, you can pass from one side to the other, or see the lagoon at the base.
+My recommendation is to go down the right side of the waterfalls where without finding some abandoned mills and some small waterfalls, forming small completely crystalline lagoons.
+In the middle of the waterfalls, you can pass from one side to the other, or sight the lagoon at the base.

-Anyone wishing to go down to the base of the waterfall, where there is a serene lagoon with sandbanks, will have to pay about 1 euro (I can not understand if it is a concession or private access).
+If you want to go down to the base of the waterfalls, where there is a serene lagoon with sandbanks, you will have to pay about 1 euro (I couldn’t figure out if it is a concession in that area of the Tahiti Waterfalls or private access).

 There are no protections in the area of waterfalls and, for that reason, a lot of caution is recommended since the rocks can be slippery and all the care is little.

 Search Accommodation in the National Park of Peneda-Gerês